pascalw/pragma/README.md

-# Notex
+# Pragma

-Notex is a browser based note taking app built with ReasonML and Rust.
+Pragma is a browser based note taking app built with ReasonML and Rust.